zruncho3d/tri-zero/Mods/hbo/SkirtsCollection/README.md

 - This displays wont work with the SKR Pico.
 - Not all 12864 Displays are the same (the Mellows Fly Mini Screen has slightly differen dimensions)

-This part has not been tested yet as I'm waiting for a proper display.

 ![Printed Panel](Images/tri-zero-12864.png)